 This course provides a broad education in computer science with a particular focus on software systems development.

-This course is offered at the Magee campus by the Faculty of Computing and Engineering.
+This course is offered at the Magee campus by the Faculty of Computing, Engineering and the Built Environment.
 If you are interested in computer software design, how computers communicate and how they actually perform their tasks, then this course is for you.
 This course will equip you with a varied computer science education based upon the development and improvement of your programming skills throughout.
 You will also learn to apply best practice in all areas of software development.
 After you complete this course you will have the skills necessary to pursue a career in computing in a wide range of commercial and industrial organisations.

 If you don't meet our entry requirements for this course you may want to consider our International Foundation Programme (IFP)

 The International Foundation Programme (IFP) will prepare you for studying an undergraduate degree at Ulster.Find out more